iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 PowerShell excels at string parsing and working with arrays, collections, and objects.
 This makes it very good for processing JSON and interfacing with REST APIs.

-Az module for PowerShell gives you the necessary commands to manage the most of the Azure platform in a consistent, object-oriented way.
+Az module for PowerShell gives you the necessary commands to manage most of the Azure platform in a consistent, object-oriented way.

 Good for: